xkuang/dances-with-datascience/recurrent_neural_networks/RNN_introduction.md

 ### Key concept of an RNN
 ![Fig10.3 Deep Learning Book](images/DeepLearningBook_fig103.png)

 Two representations of the basic RNN architecture.
 On the left, the RNN is drawn with recurrent connections and on the right, it is drawn as a time-series unfolded computational graph.
 Each x-value represents one time point, such as for example, a word in a sentence or measurement at a time t.
 The hidden layer, h, is updated based on the input of each point, thereby effectively giving the network the capacity to consider memory from inputs earlier in the sequence at any point later in the sequence.

 The input x is used to produce an output o via the hidden layer, h.
 The output is compared to the actual values y and loss function L measures how far o and y deviate from each other.

 [The Deep Learning Book](http://www.deeplearningbook.org/contents/rnn.html)

 ### Backpropagation through time

 Because RNNs try to capture information from previous timesteps, backpropagation takes on a modified form.
 In this case, gradients for the current hidden node take into consideration gradients from previous hidden states.
-As such, backpropagation through time sums the gradients that determine the weights on the hidden cell at the current time.
+Specifically, during the forward pass the value of the loss function is calculated along with local gradients (i.e. influence on the calculated loss), while in the backwards pass the gradient of the expression on the inputs with respect to the loss function are derived (i.e. a gradient is calculated by using the local gradient and by applying the chain rule).
+As such, backpropagation through time sums the gradients and uses this to increment the weights on the hidden cell at the current time.
 While in theory, this is able to capture the long-term memory, vanilla RNNs in practice have a difficult time doing so.
 In current practice, specialized methods such as LSTM and GRU are deployed in order to better capture long-range memory.
-Read more about Backpropagation through time in Denny Britz's excellent [blog article](http://www.wildml.com/2015/10/recurrent-neural-networks-tutorial-part-3-backpropagation-through-time-and-vanishing-gradients/).
+Read more about Backpropagation through time in Denny Britz's excellent [blog article](http://www.wildml.com/2015/10/recurrent-neural-networks-tutorial-part-3-backpropagation-through-time-and-vanishing-gradients/) and Andrej Karpathy's lecture [youtube](https://www.youtube.com/watch?v=i94OvYb6noo&list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC&index=4).

 ## Example Applications of RNNs